Post updated 2019-07-24. Ed.

-In this discussion of safety-related software, keep in mind that I am talking about software that is only intended to reduce risk.
-Some platforms that are not well suited for safety software, primarily common off-the-shelf (COTS) operating systems like Windows, MacOS and Linux.
+In this discussion of safety-related software, remember that I am talking about software only intended to reduce risk.
+Some platforms are not well suited for safety software, primarily common off-the-shelf (COTS) operating systems like Windows, MacOS and Linux.
 Generally speaking, these operating systems are too complex and subject to unanticipated changes to be suitable for high-reliability applications.
 There is nothing wrong with using these systems for annunciation and monitoring functions, but the safety functions should run on more predictable platforms.

 There are two goals for safety-related software development activities:

 - Generate readable, understandable, testable and maintainable software

 Fig. 1 [1, Fig. 6] shows the “V-model” for software development.
 This approach to software design incorporates both validation and verification.
 When correctly implemented, the V-model method will result in software that meets the design specifications.

 If you aren’t sure what the difference is between verification and validation, I remember it is this way: Validation means “Are we building the right thing?” and verification means “Did we build the thing right?”
 The whole process hinges on the Safety Requirement Specification (SRS), so failing to get that part of the process right in the beginning will negatively impact both hardware and software design.
 The SRS is the yardstick to decide if you built the right thing.
 Without that, you are clueless about what you are building.

 Coming in from the Safety Requirement Specification (also called the safety function specification), each step in the process is shown.
 The dashed lines illustrate the verification process at each step.
 Notice that the actual coding step is at the bottom of the V-model.
 Everything above the coding stage is planning, design, or quality assurance activities.

 Other methods can be used to verify and validate software, so if you have a QA process that produces solid results, you may not need to change it.
 I recommend reviewing all the stages in the V-model to ensure that your QA system has similar processes.